Certificate, Career Program

 While not a specific program requirement, in order to graduate from this program students must demonstrate the writing skills necessary to enter ENGL 1010, College Composition I. Based on assessment, students may need to successfully complete ENGL 0950 and/or ENGL 0990.
-It is essential to discuss this with an advisor.
+It is essential to discuss this with an adviser.

-For program assistance, see an advisor.
+For program assistance, see an adviser.